amandajackson21/Twitter/README.md

 - [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pts)
 - [ ] User can view their profile in a profile tab.
 (3pts)
 - [ ] User sees embedded images in tweet if available.
 (3pts)
+- [x] Color and count changes when user favorites/retweets.
+- [x] Added placeholder text to tweet.

 ## Video Walkthrough